---

 * `ChatGPT-User`

-Analyze the HTTP status codes each bot receives to identify access barriers.
-A 403 response indicates that your Web Application Firewall (WAF), with Cloudflare Bot Management being a common culprit, is flagging AI crawlers as malicious scrapers.
-According to AIBoost, many sites unknowingly block AI bots at the firewall layer while their robots.txt officially allows them.
+HTTP status codes reveal whether your Web Application Firewall (WAF) is obstructing AI access.
+A 403 response often indicates that systems like Cloudflare Bot Management are flagging AI crawlers as malicious scrapers.
+AIBoost reports that many websites unknowingly block AI bots at the firewall layer even when their robots.txt file officially permits access.

 ## Step 2: Audit and Correct Your robots.txt